CLARKTRY/PAPER-AI/README.md

 The PAPER-AI competition invites students, researchers, and innovators to tackle some of the world’s most pressing challenges through sustainable and accessible AI.

 - Interested individuals will need to identify their own team members and complete a short proposal before the registration deadline
-- Select teams will be invited to a virtual incubation program where they will be paired with domain experts and community stakeholders
+- Select teams will be invited to a **virtual incubation program** where they will be paired with domain experts and community stakeholders

-## Who Can Apply?

-Passionate in empowering low-resource communities?
-This competition is for you!

-We also warmly welcome highschool students, university students, researchers, innovators, and professionals from all disciplines.

 ## Perks